webpack/webpack.js.org/src/content/concepts/index.md

 ## Entry

-An __entry point__ indicates which module webpack should use to begin building out its internal [dependency graph](/concepts/dependency-graph/). webpack will figure out which other modules and libraries that entry point depends on (directly and indirectly).
+An __entry point__ indicates which module webpack should use to begin building out its internal [dependency graph](/concepts/dependency-graph/).
+Webpack will figure out which other modules and libraries that entry point depends on (directly and indirectly).

 By default its value is `./src/index.js`, but you can specify a different (or multiple entry points) by setting an [`entry` property in the webpack configuration](/configuration/entry-context/#entry).
 For example: